gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 Now go make awesome Gatsby sites that are completely secure!

 **Disclaimer**: The author does not claim to be a security expert.
 He is a developer who cares about security and has some experience.
-This post might contain false, inaccurate, or incomplete information.
+This post might contain incomplete or innaccurate information.
 It is your responsibility to properly secure your sites.